pdf/golifx/README.md

 ```go
 func (c *Client) GetDeviceByLabel(label string) (common.Device, error)
 ```
-GetDeviceByLabel looks up a device by it's label and returns a common.Device.
+GetDeviceByLabel looks up a device by its `label` and returns a common.Device.
 May return a common.ErrNotFound error if the lookup times out without finding the device.